FREQUENTLY ASKED QUESTIONS ON CIVIL PROTECTION ORDERS (CPO’s)

 Who is eligible to request a CPO?

-Any person 18 years of age may seek a CPO on behalf of themselves and any other family or household member.
+Any person 18 years of age who lives in Clermont County may seek a CPO on behalf of themselves and any other family or household member.
 Respondent must also be at least 18 years old.

 How does someone get a CPO?